Does Kratom Interact With Hydroxyzine (Vistaril)?

 - Dry mouth

-Kratom, or Mitragyna speciosa, is a tropical plant indigenous to Southeast Asia, with unique pharmacological properties .
-It is a member of the coffee family.
-The active alkaloids of kratom are mitragynine and 7-hydroxymitragynine.
+Kratom, or Mitragyna speciosa, is a tropical plant indigenous to Southeast Asia and a member of the coffee family with unique pharmacological properties .
+The active alkaloids of kratom responsible for its health benefits are mitragynine and 7-hydroxymitragynine.

 Recent evidence has revealed that kratom has physiological effects similar to opioids, including pain relief and euphoria .
 It has scores of health benefits depending on strain and dose.
-It has been used to prevent burnout among Asian laborers since the early 19th century.
+It has prevented burnout among Asian laborers since the early 19th century.

 Kratom is a stimulant in low doses but a sedative in high doses.

-Kratom has many uses, but these are the most common.
+Kratom has many uses and indications, but these are the most common:

-To figure out the right dose, you need to consider a few things.
+You need to consider a few things to figure out the right dose.
 What are you using kratom for?
 What’s your tolerance level?